 Now many companies have put a dollar amount on the policy, saying your coverage is for that amount plus a maximum of 25%.
 So let’s say you bought a $100,000 home with $100,000 worth of coverage.
 If, in a couple of years, the house’s worth increases to $175,000—but you never changed your policy—then you’ll only have $125,000 worth of coverage.
 If something happened to your home, then you would be $50,000 in the hole.

-Remember, the reason you have homeowners insurance is to transfer risk.
+Remember, the reason you have home insurance is to transfer risk.
 Make sure your home is totally covered just in case something happens.

-Talk To A Pro About Your Insurance Needs
+Talk to a Pro About Your Home Insurance Needs

 If you have any questions about the coverage you have or the coverage you need, talk with one of Dave’s insurance Endorsed Local Providers (ELPs).
 Dave’s ELPs are insurance professionals who will recommend the same coverage Dave does.
 An ELP can:

 - Help you save money on your insurance

 - Work with you to choose the best coverage for your situation

 - Give you confidence that you’re covered if the unexpected happens